mc1472/rust-tilengine-sys/README.md

 rust-tIlengine-sys
 ===

-Low-level rust bindings to [tilengine](http://www.tilengine.org/).
+Low-level rust bindings for [tilengine](http://www.tilengine.org/).

 Requirements
 ====

-* LInux, Windos, or OS X
+* Linux, Windows, or OS X
 * Rust 1.37 or later
 * [Tilengine](http://www.tilengine.org/)

 Documentation
 ====

-ToDo
+All functions are the same ones exported from [Tilengine](http://www.tilengine.org/doc/index.html).
+Use their documentation for what the functions do and the rust foreign function interface to access and call the functions.
+(See the [examples](https://github.com/mc1472/rust-tilengine-sys/tree/master/examples) to get an idea of how it works.)

 License
 ====